Glasgow University Muslim Students Association: 2000-2004

 2003 saw the first big change in the logo used by the organisation.
-A GUMSA member - Maarya Sharif sketched a design of someone in "sujood" or 'prostration' as Muslims do when they carry out their 5 daily prayers.
-The logo was then uploaded to a digital format from the sketch.
-This iteration of the logo was used 2003-2016, yet the concept of a Muslim in prostration continued onto the next logo version.
+A GUMSA member - Maarya Sharif sketched a design of someone in "sujood" or 'prostration' which Muslims perform during their five daily prayers.
+The concept of a Muslim in prostration continued onto the next logo version.

-On Friday 6 July 2007 Aijaz Mohammad (who was President in 2003) won the "Male Inspirational Young Scottish Muslim Award" at the inaugural "Young Scottish Muslims Conference & Awards".
-He was awarded for his work in numerous organisations, among them his role as "chair of GUMSA."
+On 6 July 2007, Aijaz Mohammad won the "Male Inspirational Young Scottish Muslim Award" at the inaugural "Young Scottish Muslims Conference & Awards".
+He was recognised for his work in numerous organisations, among them his role as "chair of GUMSA."

 In 2003, the society was once again started, almost from scratch due to lack of proper progression planning.

-2005-2007
+2005-2012

-In 2005 GUMSA saw President Humza Yousaf MSP take lead of the society.
-He has since gone on to become the Minister for Europe and Development, Minister for Transport and the Islands and Cabinet Secretary for Justice.
+In 2005, GUMSA saw President Humza Yousaf MSP take lead of the society.
+He has since gone on to hold many important roles in government and has now become the First Minister of Scotland as of 2023.

-The first 'Interfaith Dinner' was also held, one of GUMSA's biggest events which attracts people of all faith and none to come together and enjoy a free 3 course meal courtesy of the society.
-The event has become of the society's annual calendar during "Islam Awareness Week."
+The first 'Interfaith Dinner' was also held during this time, one of GUMSA's biggest events which attracts people of all faiths and none to come together and enjoy a three-course meal courtesy of the society.
+The event has become part of the society's annual calendar during Islam Awareness Week.

-Reverend Leith Fisher, who was formerly the minister at the nearby Wellington Church, passed away whilst fundraising for GUMSA in these years.
-The cause was raising funds for Palestine.

 In 2006 the society started focusing more on charitable activities, in particular "Water Wells Week" for which the organisation helped fund water wells in impoverished areas in the developing world.
 The society raised a total of £10,000 in just one week.

-The society held their first 'outdoor' prayer near the library during "Islam Awareness Week" as part of an ongoing project to make people more aware of Muslim forms of worship.
+The society held their first 'outdoor' prayer near the library during Islam Awareness Week as part of an ongoing project to make people more aware of Muslim forms of worship.

-In 2007 the 'Interfaith room' was introduced as the first full-time place of worship on the University campus, after needs were seen for it by the interfaith chaplain at the time, Reverend Stuart MacQuarrie.
+In 2007 the 'Interfaith room' was introduced as the first full-time place of worship on the University campus, after needs were seen for it by the interfaith chaplain at the time, Stuart MacQuarrie.